-Alfred and Jack were born in 1891 and 1894 respectively to the President of the Co-Operative Society whose Store in the village is pictured above from the parish archives.
+Alfred and Jack were born in 1891 and 1894 respectively to the President of the Co-Operative Society whose Store in the village is pictured below from the parish archives.

 As two of four boys they lived at Homeside in Symonds Road, Cliffe.
 In 1911 Jack became an apprentice carpenter until war broke out.
 Jack, like many other young men, answered the call to arms being the first recruit to join ‘Kitchener’s Army’ from Cliffe.
 His elder brother Alfred, then a house painter, soon was to join him.

 'Homeside', Symonds Road

 When the First World War began in August 1914, many thought it would be a short war.

 Britain's Secretary for War, Field Marshall Lord Kitchener of Khartoum disagreed.
 He believed that it would last at least three years and would involve large armies fighting on the continent of mainland Europe.
 He felt that Britain's professional Regular Army was too small and could not sustain a long war.
 Neither did he have much faith in the Territorial Force, part-time soldiers that he considered, wrongly as it turned out, as untrained amateurs.

 Kitchener's original idea was to raise 500,000 men and within days of the beginning of the war his face appeared on what was to become an iconic recruiting poster.
 The posters were everywhere; no one could escape the Field Marshall’s steely-eyed glare.
 He wanted them and, such was his prestige, men answered the call in droves within days – nearly 300,000 men in August alone.

 Jack enlisted into the Royal Engineers, 61st Field Company and served as a 2nd Corporal.